-8.1 Employees will attain seniority after ninety (90) days of continuous service with one Employer.
+- 8.1 Employees will attain seniority after ninety (90) days of continuous service with one Employer.
 Upon completion of this period, seniority shall date back to the date of hire.
 Seniority shall be applicable on an individual store basis and shall apply in the reduction of the number of employees performing comparable work, and the last employee hired shall be the first employee laid off, provided qualifications and ability are equal.
 Conversely, the last employee laid off shall be the first employee recalled.
 Seniority shall be defined as length of continuous employment with the same individual Employer.
 If two or more employees have the same date of hire, the one with the most accumulated hours shall be deemed the senior employee.
-Nothing herein shall be construed to require pay for time not actually worked.

-8.2 An employee's seniority shall be broken by:

-- 1) Voluntary quit.

-- 2) Discharge.

-- 3) Layoff in excess of ninety (90) days.

-- 4) Absence caused by illness or non-occupational accident of more than sixty (60) consecutive days unless mutually extended as provided in Article 19. - 5) Absence caused by an occupational accident of more than twelve (12) consecutive months, unless a longer time is agreed upon between the Employer and the Union. - 6) Failure to report to work immediately following an authorized leave of absence, or failure to report for work if recalled from layoff.

-Seniority will not be broken by any employee on an approved leave of absence; however, seniority shall not accumulate while on such leave granted by the Employer.

-8.3 An employee's seniority shall not be broken if the Employer transfers the employee to a different store of the same Employer covered by this Agreement.

-8.4 In the event an Employer terminates the operation of one of its stores in the bargaining unit, the Employer shall transfer such affected employees in accordance with the terms of paragraph 8.3.

-8.5 The Employer may arrange weekly work schedules to accommodate the needs of the business, and senior employees performing comparable work shall be offered the most weekly hours up to a maximum of forty (40) hours per week, provided qualifications and ability are equal, the senior employee is available to perform the work, and the employee has notified management in writing of his or her desire for additional hours of work.
+Nothing herein shall be construed to require pay for time not actually worked. - 8.2 An employee's seniority shall be broken by (1) voluntary quit; (2) discharge; (3) layoff in excess of ninety (90) days; (4) absence caused by illness or non-occupational accident of more than sixty (60) consecutive days unless mutually extended as provided in Article 18; (5) absence caused by an occupational accident of more than twelve (12) consecutive months, unless a longer time is agreed upon between the Employer and the Union; (6) failure to report to work immediately following an authorized leave of absence.
+Seniority will not be broken by any employee on an approved leave of absence; however, seniority shall not accumulate while on such leave granted by the Employer. - 8.3 An employee's seniority shall not be broken if the Employer transfers the employee to a different store of the same Employer covered by this Agreement. - 8.4 In the event an Employer terminates the operation of one of its stores in the bargaining unit, the Employer shall transfer such affected employees in accordance with the terms of paragraph 8.3. - 8.5 The Employer may arrange weekly work schedules to accommodate the needs of the business, and senior employees performing comparable work shall be offered the most weekly hours up to a maximum of forty (40) hours per week, provided qualifications and ability are equal, the senior employee is available to perform the work, and the employee has notified management in writing of his or her desire for additional hours of work.
 Regular employees shall not have their hours arbitrarily reduced for the sole purpose of increasing the work hours of part-time employees.
-Nothing herein shall be construed as a guarantee of daily or weekly hours of work or to require pay for time not actually worked.

-8.6 It shall be the obligation of the Employer to promptly investigate alleged scheduling abuses upon presentation, and to rectify such abuse when justified within the meaning of this section.
+Nothing herein shall be construed as a guarantee of daily or weekly hours of work or to require pay for time not actually worked. - 8.6 It shall be the obligation of the Employer to promptly investigate alleged scheduling abuses upon presentation, and to rectify such abuse when justified within the meaning of this section.